 - 1 Fork

-In a non-stick pan, cook the guanciale cut into not too thin strips over low heat, stir and cook over low heat until it is well browned and has released all its liquid, turn off and set aside.
+In a non-stick pan, cook the guanciale cut into not too thin strips over low heat, stir and cook over low heat until it is well browned and has released all its liquid, then turn off the heat and set aside.

-Meanwhile, while the guanciale sweats in the pan, cook the pasta in plenty of salted water.
+Meanwhile, as the guanciale sweats in the pan, cook the pasta in plenty of salted water.

-In a serving bowl, pour the yolks, the grated Pecorino (2 tablespoons, pour the rest after seasoning the pasta), 3 tablespoons of the liquid released by the guanciale and the pasta cooking water (2 tablespoons are enough for these quantities), mix well with a fork until you obtain the typical cream of this dish.
+In a serving bowl, pour the egg yolks, grated pecorino (2 tablespoons, save the rest for after you’ve seasoned the pasta), 3 tablespoons of the liquid released by the guanciale, and the pasta cooking water (2 tablespoons are enough for this amount), mix well with a fork until you get the typical cream of this dish.

 Once the pasta is cooked, drain it al dente, pour it into the bowl with the eggs, add the guanciale, mix quickly with a fork and spoon from bottom to top, and serve!

-If you like, before bringing to the table, you can add more freshly ground pepper and more grated Pecorino.
+If you like, before serving, you can add additional freshly ground pepper and more grated pecorino.